FichteFoll/resumeback/docs/reference.rst

    in a linear style,
-   by passing the wrapper or one of its method properties as callback parameters and then pausing itself with 'yield'.
+   by passing the wrapper or one of its method properties as callback parameters and then pausing itself with ``yield``.

-   For usage with :func:`classmethod` or :func:`staticmetod`,
+   For usage with :func:`classmethod` or :func:`staticmethod`,
    use :func:`~resumeback.send_self` first and wrap it with the ``*method`` decorator.

+   All provided arguments are stored as attributes and may be modified before called.

    .. note::